mnorth719/BoneKit/README.md

 ## License

-MattKit is available under the MIT license.
+BoneKit is available under the MIT license.
 See the LICENSE file for more info.